Job trends – Canada – Optical communication engineers

 Engineer, optical communications- NOC 2147

-The median wage for this profession is nearly 43 dollars per hour and the maximum wages for this profession is in the Canadian province of Ontario where it is 44.2 dollars per hour.
+The median wage for NOC 2147 in Canada is nearly CAD 44.10 per hour.
+The maximum wages for this profession are in the Canadian province of Ontario where it is CAD 47.69 per hour.

 |Prince Edward Island||N/A||N/A||N/A|